SamuelAboelkhir/Obsidian_vaults/PG SQL.md

 	- [ElasticSearch](https://www.elastic.co/)
 # Commands
 - The following commands work for all SQL DBs but are mainly meant for SQLite since that's the one used in [boot.dev's](https://www.boot.dev/courses/learn-sql) course
+- Also, if you wrap a string in double quotes `"` SQL will interpret it as a column, at least in some SQL DBs, so probably better to stick to single quotes `'` for strings
 #### SELECT
 ```SQL
 -- All fields